binaryphile/docker-redmine/README.md

 ### Initialize the Database

-Follow the instructions above for setting up a PostgreSQL database, which is mostly just running `initialize-production.sh`.
+Follow the instructions above for setting up a PostgreSQL database, which is mostly just running `initialize.sh`.
 If you don't have pg, you can use my PostgreSQL image from
 <https://github.com/binaryphile/docker-pgsql>.